Vezo people

-Ethnic identity
+Identity

 Distribution of Malagasy ethnic groups.
 The Vezo are classified with the Sakalava people.

 Vezo do not identify with a particular Malagasy ethnic group but instead with their way of life.
 They currently populate most of the littoral zone along Madagascar's west coast between Toliara and Mahajanga.
 Like most other Malagasy ethnic groups, their origins can directly be traced to that original mix of Austronesian settlers from Asia and the Bantu migrants from mainland East Africa with Arab-Persian and Indian ancestry since the Middle Ages.
 They have been known to state emphatically that they need have no common origin or shared essence with one another.
 Their identity is instead contextual and embodied in learned skills such as fishing or swimming and the calluses they produce, rather than in shared origin.
 Because of their semi-nomadic marine migrations, their population is difficult to determine and has been estimated by counting the dugout canoes called pirogues (lakanas in Malagasy language) around Madagascar.
 The Vezo tribe is from Southwest Madagascar.